 Tooth Clutch Design

-Our tooth clutches are available in a number of configurations to suit your requirements.
+Our tooth clutch design are available in a number of configurations to suit your requirements.
 The chart on the preceding page indicates the various dimensions available.
 These clutches can also be machined for your special applications where a standard size would not fit.

 There are two types of tooth clutches available.
 The Coupling type has an internal keyway on the stationary and the shifter side.
 The Bearing type is fitted with a bearing on the stationary side and a keyway on the shifter side.
 Both of these types are illustrated here and on the preceding page.